Lesson video

 So he created a situation where it was unsustainable for his successors to control that territory.

-All right, the next thing I'd like us to do for this task is I'd like to explain why the following would cause problems for the Byzantine Empire.
+The next thing I'd like us to do for this task is I'd like to explain why the following would cause problems for the Byzantine Empire.

 Okay, welcome back.

-Hopefully you got fine with that task.
+Hopefully got fine with that task.

 Let's think about what you could have written then.

-So you could have said the destruction of much of Constantinople during the Nika Riots would cause problems with the Byzantine Empire because it would cost a lot of money to rebuild the city.
+So you could have said the destruction of much of Constantinople during the Nika riots would cause problems with the Byzantine Empire because it would cost a lot of money to rebuild the city.

-Actually the original church that was in its location was destroyed.
+Another little factor of that actually, this is actually the reason why the I Sophia was built, actually the original church that was in its location was destroyed.

 So Justinian used the opportunity to build this unbelievably impressive piece of architecture instead.

-The second point, you could have said the loss of territory after Justinian I's first death would cause problems for the Byzantine Empire because it suggested that the empire was in decline.
+The second point, you could have said the loss of territory after Justinian I's death would cause problems for the Byzantine Empire because it suggested that the empire was in decline.

 It also will be difficult to regain this territory as the army was spread too thinly.

-So, hopefully you've got answers somewhat similar to what I've got in the screen there in front of you.
+So hopefully you've got answers somewhat similar to what I've got in the screen there in front of you.

-So the Byzantine Empire slowly declined after the reign of Justinian, losing much of its territory to Germanic and Slavic tribes in the west and Arabic Muslims in the east.
+So the Byzantine Empire slowly declined after the reign of Justinian losing much of its territory to Germanic and Slavic tribes in the West and Arabic Muslims in the east.

 As I said, there were periods where the Byzantine Empire kind of bounced back.

-It declined again shortly after that and it never reached the territory expansion that it did under Justinian I.
+And it never reached the territory expansion that it did under Justinian I.

-Now during the 11th century, another threat to the empire arose, and these are Seljuk Turks from Central Asia who invaded the east of the empire and they easily defeated all efforts to turn them back.
+Now during the 11th century, another threat to the empire arose, and these are Seljuk Turks from Central Asia who invaded the east of the Empire and they easily defeated all efforts to turn them back.

 However, the Byzantine Empire had had a major disagreement with its traditional allies, and these are Christians in the former Western Roman Empire.

-In 1054, an argument over differences in belief, examples of which might be things like idolatry.
+In 1054 an argument over differences in belief, examples of which might be things like idolatry.

-But we've looked at idolatry today and that was one of the reasons why they disagreed.
+There are other reasons as well, but we've looked at idolatry today and that that was one of the reasons why they disagreed.

-And also, who should hold more power?
 Should it be the West or should it be the East?
-Resulted in the Great Schism which is a major rift in Christianity.

 And this saw Constantinople and the Byzantine Empire break away from Roman Catholicism to form Eastern Orthodoxy, which is its own version of Christianity.